earthly/website/blog/_posts/2023-03-14-what-is-nix.md

 {% include quotes/end.html %}

-My colleague Adam Gorden Bell recently gave a [presentation](https://www.youtube.com/live/LljV1e5J1bw?feature=share&t=9286) at SCaLE about containers and `chroot`.
+My colleague, Adam Gordon Bell, worked on container security as a Software Engineer at Tenable.
 He sees Nix and Docker as two different ways of solving the same problem.

-{% include quotes/adam.html %}
+{% include quotes/what_is_nix/adam.html %}

 Packaging things is hard on Linux because you have dynamic dependencies.
 Everything written in C probably loads in libc.
 And it gets worse from there.
 You have all kinds of dependencies that are loaded dynamically at runtime, some crypto library, P threads, et cetera.
 If everything was linked into a static fat binary, it would be easy to package a deploy things onto Linux machines, but that's not the case.

 So one way to view Docker is as a hack around this issue.
 You can ship an application easily – You can package it up easily – If you put it inside of a box and inside that box, you put an entire Linux file system and all its dependencies.

 A second solution is the one that Nix has, which is to rethink all this.
 When you build things just be very explicit about what the dependencies are.
 And when you link them, link them by hash that's made of all the inputs, and then you don't have collision problems.
 And you've solved the packaging problem for Linux.
 But it requires changing how you build programs.

 {% include quotes/end.html %}

 Nix can work with Docker in a couple of different ways.